mhzed/bna/readme.md

             express/
             my_module1/

-Now you can just copy proj1/ folder to anywhere and it will run without dependency problems, in otherwords proj1/ is now completely self-contained.
+Now you can just copy proj1/ folder to anywhere and it will run without dependency problems, in other words proj1/ is now completely self-contained.